Pyxxil/Astoria/README.md

-# Music Player
+# Astoria

-A music player.
+A simple music player that supports importing songs in a directory, and playing them.

 ## Install from source
 ```bash